rtek1000/CPlusPlus_Prototype_Generator/Python/Readme.md

 Info:
 - Function prototypes with multiple lines are supported -
-- Prototypes already present in the code are not listed
+- Prototypes already present in the code are listed